-- (a) The Register of Members must state:

-- (i) the Member's full name;

-- (ii) the Member's address;

-- (iii) the Member's email address, if any;

-- (iv) if the Member is not an Aboriginal or Torres Strait Islander person; and

-- (v) the date on which the Member's name was entered on the Register of Members.

-- (b) The Register of Members may also contain any other name by which the Member is or was known.
+- (a) The Register of Members must state: - (i) the Member's full name; - (ii) the Member's address; - (iii) the Member's email address, if a personany; - (ii)(iv) if the Member is not an Aboriginal or Torres Strait Islander person (if rule allows non-Aboriginal or non-Torres Strait Islander members); and - for former members, the date when they stopped being a member. - (v) The register/son which the Member's name was entered on the Register of members and former members must be kept at the corporation's Members. - (b) The Register of Members may also contain any other name by which the Member is or was known.